janhkrueger/insulae-ci-runner/README.md

 # Insulae-ci-runner

 Providing a build enviroment for [insulae].
 All necessary packages to build the Insulae jobs are included.
 Also the packages to build und run the unittests in the C++ components.

 The resulting docker container is archived in Gitlabs [container-registry] and are used in the the CI/CD pipeline of Insulae.

+Local build:
+docker builder prune --all
+docker build --no-cache --pull -t insulae-ci-runner:dev .

 Copyright 2020+ [Friedrichsdorf Germany][janhkrueger].